united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/instancemanagementandtroubleshooting.md

 Access your device's shell either directly or via SSH.
 Note: Root user access is required for the following commands.

-{{% notice tip %}}
-In UMH's current version, add `--kubeconfig /etc/rancher/k3s/k3s.yaml` to each kubectl command.
-Root privileges are needed to access it.
-The installation path of kubectl might vary (e.g., `/usr/local/bin/kubectl` on RHEL/Linux, `/opt/bin/kubectl` on flatcar).
-These paths may not be in the root user's PATH, so the commands below might appear complex.
-{{% /notice %}}

 ### Interact with the Instance

 First, set this environment variable: